prodgang/bookofprimes/_build/html/_sources/words/pre/algebra.md

 # Algebra

 For unrelated reasons, I once came across this thing called group theory.
 A group is kind of like a set with some cool powers.
-Groups are part of abstract algebra, which basically studies the idea of combining the doing of one thing with the doing of another thing.
+Groups are part of abstract algebra, which basically studies the idea of putting things together.
 Hence the abstract.
 The algebra part means shunting meaningless symbols around, just like the one that scarred you in highschool.

 A group is a set where the cool power gives you the ability to (a) do nothing, (b) undo everything that you can do and (c) something boring called associativity (which I call *chalkboard grease* because it just makes the symbol shunting easier).
 Wow so cool!
 But seriously, whenever you find yourself a set that can do those three things, you'd better get excited because it means that your set posseses some incredibly intricate and elegant structure.